justahuman1/i3-grid/i3-grid/README.md

       def all_override(self, commands: list, **kwargs) -> List[tuple]:

       Used to apply functions to multiple windows.
 The methodology is to focus on the window and apply the user defined action(s).
-Returns the windows in the current workspace.
+Also applies any flags prior to running action (ex. auto resizing, etc.) Returns the windows in the current workspace.
 The container id is available and can be activated by passing in a kwargs `id` boolean to True.

 - update_config\*